DigitalPhonetics/adviser/README.rst

 ADvISER needs to be executed in a Python3 environment.

-Once you have the code locally navigate to the top level directory, where you will find the file `requirements.txt`, which lists all modules you need to run ADvISER.
+Once you obtained the code, navigate to its top level directory where you will find the file `requirements_base.txt`, which lists all modules you need to run a basic text-to-text version of ADvISER.
 We suggest to create a virtual environment from the top level directory, as shown below, followed by installing the necessary packages.

-1. (You need to have pip, or pip3) Make sure you have virtualenv installed by executing
+1. (Requires pip or pip3) Make sure you have virtualenv installed by executing

 .. code-block:: bash